-Farm subsidies will stay at their current levels (presumably without an inflation adjustment) for five years after Brexit, and beyond the next general election, Michael Gove told the Oxford Farming Conference at the beginning of January.
-In the spring the Government will publish an agriculture bill that will provide more detail about its policies.
+Farm subsidies will stay at their current levels (presumably without an inflation adjustment) for five years after Brexit, and beyond the next general election, Michael Gove told the Oxford Farming Conference in January 2019.
 Wyn Grant (University of Warwick) explains the future of farm policy after Brexit.

-After 2024 they will be replaced by a new system designed to secure environmental outcomes and support rural infrastructure.
-There is also reference to giving greater access to the countryside which may worry livestock farmers who already have problems with out of control dogs.
+After 2024 the Common Agricultural Policy will be replaced by a new system designed to secure environmental outcomes and support rural infrastructure, Michael Gove told the Oxford Farming Conference.
+There is also reference to giving greater access to the countryside, which may worry livestock farmers who already have problems with out of control dogs.
 Agricultural support under the EU’s Common Agricultural Policy (CAP) is currently paid on the basis of the area of land farmed.
-Mr Gove said,
+Gove said:

 ‘Paying landowners for the amount of agricultural land they have is unjust, unfair and drives perverse outcomes.
 It gives the most from the public purse to those who have the most private wealth (…) We have said that we intend to cap the amount [of money] that goes to people and that we intend to redistribute some of that money so that it is spent on public goods – including on improving productivity and also environmental enhancement.’

 One of the concerns about the intensive agriculture encouraged by the CAP is that it has been environmentally damaging, for example in terms of water pollution.
 The extension of subsidies represents a considerable victory for the NFU and gives farmers more time to plan for the future.
 The downside is that it may lead them to delaying necessary adjustments to their businesses to prepare for a life without existing blanket support payments.
 It will create something of a ‘cliff edge’ in 2024.
 There may have been a case tapering payments, starting before 2024, to facilitate adjustment.